sakhanej/CUCM-Registration-Video-Testing-vCenter-API/README.md

 #### Gateways
   7. BoM Creation (Under Development)

+## Pre-Requisites
-**Pre-Requisites:** Following are the pre-requisites for the script to function properly:
+Following are the pre-requisites for the script to function properly:

  - Refer **requirements.txt** for python version and libraries required to run the scripts.
  - Convert python scripts to executable files (here is a small [video](https://www.youtube.com/watch?v=lOIJIk_maO4) on how it can be done).